 The AQUALAB uses the chilled-mirror dew point technique to measure the water activity of a sample.
 In an instrument that uses the dew point technique, the sample is equilibrated with the headspace of a sealed chamber that contains a mirror and a means of detecting condensation on the mirror.
 At equilibrium, the relative humidity of the air in the chamber is the same as the water activity of the sample.

-The AQUALAB DUO models make it possible to determine both moisture content and water activity with one machine.
-For information about upgrading an AQUALAB 4TE or 4TEV to a DUO, contact Customer Support.
+The AQUALAB DUO functionality makes it possible to determine both moisture content and water activity with one machine.
+For information about generating moisture sorption isotherms for the DUO functionality, contact Customer Support.

-The AQUALAB main components include the display screen and sample chamber (Figure 30).
+The AQUALAB 4 main components include the display screen and sample chamber (Figure 22).

-Figure 30 AQUALAB exterior
+Figure 22 AQUALAB 4 exterior